DDI-Metadata-Builder/ddi-metadata-builder.github.io/README.md

 ---
 ## Purpose of this tool

-### Support FAIR Data Practices

-Structured DDI metadata can contribute to the FAIR principles by improving the:

-- **Findability** of research data through richer and more consistent descriptions;
-- **Accessibility** of metadata in machine-readable formats;
-- **Interoperability** between repositories, catalogues, libraries, and research data infrastructures;
-- **Reusability** of data through clearer documentation of datasets, variables, concepts, categories, and related resources.

-The tool does not make a dataset FAIR by itself, but it helps users create metadata that can support FAIR-oriented data publication and preservation workflows.

 ### Lower the Entry Barrier to DDI

 DDI is a comprehensive metadata standard with many elements, attributes, relationships, and possible levels of description.
 For users who only need to document a small dataset, learning the full specification and the technical process of generating valid XML may require disproportionate effort.